GoogleChrome/web.dev/src/site/content/en/media/pwa-with-offline-streaming/index.md

 - [Media Session API] integration that allows your users to control media playback using dedicated hardware media keys or from media notification popups.
-- Caching of other assets associated with the media files like subtitles, poster images using the good old [Cache API].
+- Caching of other assets associated with the media files like subtitles, and poster images using the good old [Cache API].
 - Support for video streams (DASH, HLS) download within the app.
 Because stream manifests generally declare multiple sources of different bitrates, you need to transform the manifest file and only download one media version before storing